 Before converting the signals back into physical waveforms via a speaker, amplification comes first.
 The nature of the sounds might change, but its central, wave-like characteristics will usually remain unaltered throughout the whole process.
 However, due to the electronic circuits having inherent noise presence, analog audio signals might be susceptible to distortion and noise.

 Likewise, digital audio production is similar to the creation of analog audio but with a slight difference.
 Rather than converting the analog audio into electromagnetic signals, the digital audio chain begins by converting the analog audio signals into electrical signals.

-Here is a short process of the digital audio creation: conversion of analog to digital, storage, conversion of digital to analog, then transmission.
+Here is a short process of digital audio creation: conversion of analog to digital, storage, conversion of digital to analog, then transmission.

-Coding of electrical signals is crucial in combating any possible errors occurring during storage or transmission.
+The coding of electrical signals is crucial in combating any possible errors occurring during storage or transmission.
 Channel coding aids in the ability of the digital systems to replay the analog systems upon request.
 One channel code example includes an audio compact disc (CD) having 8-14 Bit modulation.

 When converting an analog audio source into digital audio, the digital encoding shall require:

 - sampling frequency